abap-ai/mcp/docs/Overview.md

     Create a new node e.g. zmcp with handler class zcl_mcp_http_handler
 3. Setup server configuration, e.g. create an entry for the stateless demo server zcl_mcp_demo_server_stateless

+## Maintenance

+You can use the report `zmcp_clear_mcp_sessions` to get rid of outdated MCP sessions.
+Ideally run it regularly as a background job if you use MCP sessions.

 ### Prerequisites

 - SAP NetWeaver 7.52 or higher for the main branch